System-Engineering-Group-9/system-engineering-group-9.github.io/docs/evaluation.md

 The Student Game App is divided into three key modules: Quiz, Board, and Combat.
 Each module has distinct features but works cohesively to deliver the intended gameplay and learning experience.

+Overall, we would rate ourselves very good in this category.

 ### Section 2.3 - Stability

 To ensure the stability and reliability of the game, we integrated continuous testing and feedback loops into our development cycle.
 Regular user testing and iterative improvements have strengthened the game engine and enhanced its suitability for our target users.
 Additionally, unit testing was performed on the backend server to validate system accuracy and maintain overall stability.

+Overall, we would rate ourselves good in this category.

 ### Section 2.4 - Efficiency